Quadratic relations between Bessel moments: Introduction

 Grothendieck's period conjecture predicts that the transcendence degree of the field of periods of $\Motive_k$ agrees with the dimension of its motivic Galois group.
 Since the Betti intersection pairing is motivic,~this is a subgroup of the general orthogonal group~$\mathrm{GO}_{k'}$ if $k$ is odd and of the general symplectic group~$\mathrm{GSp}_{k'}$ (\resp $\mathrm{GSp}_{k'-1}$) if $k$ is even and not a multiple of $4$ (\resp if~$k$ is a multiple of $4$).
 Broadhurst and Roberts conjecture that this inclusion is an equality, which would mean that for fixed $k$ the quadratic relations from Theorem~\ref{thm:maintheo-intro} conjecturally exhaust all algebraic relations between the Bessel moments.

-Finally, in Section \ref{sect:Lfunctions} we make Deligne's conjecture explicit for the critical values of~$L_k(s)$ by identifying the periods that are expected to agree with them up to a rational factor with some determinants of Bessel moments already considered by Broadhurst and Roberts.
+Finally, in Section \ref{subsec:Deligne} we make Deligne's conjecture explicit for the critical values of~$L_k(s)$ by identifying the periods that are expected to agree with them up to a rational factor with some determinants of Bessel moments already considered by Broadhurst and Roberts.
+Prior to that, we identify in Section \ref{sect:Lfunctions} the period structure of the motive $\Motive_k$ with the period structure attached to the middle cohomology of $\Sym^k\Kl_2$ by means of Theorem \ref{thm:maintheo-intro}.
+For that purpose, the appendix develops the necessary tools in a general setting of exponential mixed Hodge structures, complementing thereby the appendix of \cite{F-S-Y18}.

 \begin{notation} We refer the reader to \cite{F-S-Y20} for the general setting of de Rham cohomology and twisted homology of vector bundles with connection, as well as the intersection forms and period pairings on these spaces.
-Throughout this article, we use the following notations and conventions: \begin{itemize} \item Given an integer $k\geq1$ , we set If $k$ is a multiple of $4$, then $k'$ is odd and we write $k'=2k''+1$, \ie $k=4k''+4$. \item Since the case where $k$ is a multiple of $4$ plays a special role throughout, we use the simplified common notation:
+Throughout this article, we use the following notation and conventions: \begin{itemize} \item Given an integer $k\geq1$, we set

+\item Since the case where $k$ is a multiple of $4$ plays a special role throughout, we use the simplified common notation: